Korepi/korepi-docs/src/en/guide/free.md

 After clicking on submit you will receive a file from the bot, download it and place it on your Korepi folder.
 Make sure the name is `enc.json`.

 ### Step 5:
-Launch the injector again and follow the instructions provide in the cmd.
+Launch the injector again and select your game path if you didn't yet, after that Korepi will launch the game and inject itself.

 Enjoy Korepi!